Skip to main content

 Disclaimer

-This publication is prepared by the Construction Industry Council (CIC) to provide guidance on the administration matters in relation to objection made to the Objections Board but is NOT intended to constitute any legal or other professional advice on the provisions of the Construction Industry Council Ordinance or the Industrial Training (Construction Industry) Ordinance.
-Furthermore, if there are any discrepancies between this publication and the two ordinances, the latter will prevail.
+This publication is prepared by the Construction Industry Council (“the Council”) to provide guidance on the administration procedures in relation to objections made to the Objections Board in respect of the payment of levy or surcharge, but it is NOT intended to constitute any legal or other professional advice on the provisions of the Construction Industry Council Ordinance (Cap.
+587) or the Construction Workers Registration Ordinance (Cap.
+583).
+If there are any discrepancies between this publication and the above ordinances, the latter will prevail.

 Enquiries

-Enquiries on this publication may be made to and assistance may be sought from the Finance Department of CIC at –
+Enquiries on this publication may be made to and assistance may be sought from the Levy Section of the Council, the contact details of which are set out below –

 38/F, COS Centre, 56 Tsun Yip Street, Kwun Tong